mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/03-myth-of-ai-proof-jobs.md

 All of this was true.
 It was also irrelevant.

+## The Manufacturing Worker's Last Stand

+**Frank Kowalski's Rude Awakening**: While tech workers debated which coding jobs were safe, Frank had already lived through multiple waves of automation at the automotive parts plant where he'd worked for 23 years.
+At 54, he thought he'd found the last refuge: quality control inspection.

+"You need human eyes and judgment to spot defects," Frank told his wife when the plant installed its first robotic assembly lines.
+"Machines can build parts, but they can't see what's wrong with them."

+He was wrong.

+In late 2024, the plant installed AI-powered visual inspection systems that could detect microscopic flaws Frank's experienced eyes would miss.
+The systems worked 24/7 without bathroom breaks, sick days, or workers' compensation claims.
+They caught defects at rates that made Frank's two-decade track record look sloppy.

+Frank's employer offered him retraining as a "quality system technician" to maintain the AI equipment—at 30% less pay and requiring two years of technical education he couldn't afford.
+At 54, competing with 25-year-olds fresh out of community college felt impossible.

+"I've been doing this longer than some of these engineers have been alive," Frank says.
+"But the machine doesn't care about my experience.
+It just sees better than I do."

+Frank now works part-time at a hardware store for $15/hour, supplementing his early retirement with odd jobs.
+His story is playing out in manufacturing plants across the Midwest, where the last "human-only" jobs are disappearing faster than anyone predicted.

 The mistake was assuming AI needed to replicate human creativity to replace human creatives.
 It doesn't.
 It just needs to create output that's good enough, fast enough, and cheap enough to make human creativity economically unviable.

 Here's what actually happened to "creative" jobs: